Network considerations for locally hosted clusters

 The problem

-Telepresence creates a Virtual Network Interface (VIF) that maps the clusters subnets to the host machine when it connects.
+Telepresence creates a Virtual Network Interface (VIF) that maps the cluster subnets to the host machine when it connects.
 If you're running Kubernetes locally (e.g., Docker Desktop, Kind, Minikube, k3s), you may encounter network problems because the devices in the host are also accessible from the cluster's nodes.

 Example: